FrenkyDema/sunmi_task_printer/README.md

 **THIS PACKAGE WILL WORK ONLY IN ANDROID!**

-Support Sunmi and Null Safety.
-I build this flutter plugin based on this:
+It supports Sunmi and Null Safety.
+I developed this Flutter plugin based on the following:
 [Official Sunmi Inner Printer Doc](https://file.cdn.sunmi.com/SUNMIDOCS/%E5%95%86%E7%B1%B3%E5%86%85%E7%BD%AE%E6%89%93%E5%8D%B0%E6%9C%BA%E5%BC%80%E5%8F%91%E8%80%85%E6%96%87%E6%A1%A3EN-0224.pdf).
-But not all method from doc was included in this package, because i don't have equipment.
-If you have and can help me, just contact me on github!
+However, not all methods from the documentation were included in this package because I don't have access to the equipment.
+If you have the equipment and can assist, please contact me on GitHub!

 ## Installation